deskube/poc/README.md

 ## Components

 - **run-wayland-display.sh**: Sets up a virtual Wayland display using GStreamer
-- **start-sunshine.sh**: Configures and starts the Sunshine streaming server
-- **apps.json**: Defines applications that can be launched in the virtual desktop
 - **Dockerfile**: Container definition with all necessary components
 - **stream-base-*.yaml**: Kubernetes manifests for deployment
-- **weston.ini**: Configuration for the Weston Wayland compositor

-## Sunshine Configuration

-The Sunshine server is configured in `start-sunshine.sh` with settings for:

-- Video encoding (NVENC by default)
-- Frame rate and bitrate
-- Audio configuration
-- Network settings

 ## Architecture